civol/HDLRuby/tuto/tutorial_sw.md

 With that, you have all the constructs required for describing optimized hardware.
 Of course, mastering them requires a lot of know-how, but this is out of the scope of this tutorial.
 To go further, please follow lessons about hardware design using popular hardware description languages like Verilog HDL or VHDL since what you can do with them, you can do it with HDLRuby.

-However, there remains a few major features for more efficient coding inherited from the Ruby language.
+However, there remain a few major features for more efficient coding inherited from the Ruby language.

 ## 6. Not enough?
 What about genericity, object orientation, metaprogramming, and reflection?

 Let us imagine you spent hours designing a circuit processing 8-bit values for outputting a 16-bit result and you learn that the input should be 16-bit and the output 8-bit.
 Well, that's not so tough, you just need to modify the data types in your circuit description... **everywhere**.
 When you just finished, you learn that it would be great if there was also another version of the circuit that could output flags about the result.
 Ok, so let us make another version of the circuit, and since it is not so different, let us do some copy and paste, and then make modifications for the flags...
 But whoop!
 You did not notice that with your modifications you unintentionally modified a few lines of code introducing new bugs...
 And of course, you realize it after hours of testing.

 Such situations happen all the time in software design...
 But it is much worse in hardware.
 Indeed, due to the variety of hardware circuits, it is very common to want to reuse a design with different bit widths.
-This is why, existing hardware description language support genericity to a certain degree.
-However, HDLRuby ruby goes further in term of genericity, and also add object-oriented programming, metaprogramming, and reflection concepts to maximize the possibilities of code reuse.
+This is why, existing hardware description language supports genericity to a certain degree.
+However, HDLRuby ruby goes further in terms of genericity, and also adds object-oriented programming, metaprogramming, and reflection concepts to maximize the possibilities of code reuse.
 From now on, let us detail:

  * [Genericity in HDLRuby](#61-genericity-in-hdlruby)